gvwilson/teachtogether.tech/en/motivation.md

 ## Inclusivity

-\==glossref==g:inclusivity==Inclusivity== is a policy of including people who might otherwise be excluded or marginalized.
+@@glossref@@g:inclusivity@@Inclusivity@@ is a policy of including people who might otherwise be excluded or marginalized.
 In computing, it means making a positive effort to be more welcoming to women, under-represented racial or ethnic groups, people with various sexual orientations, the elderly, the physically exercised, the formerly incarcerated, the economically disadvantaged, and everyone else who doesn’t fit Silicon Valley’s white/Asian male demographic.
-==cite==Lee2017== is a brief, practical guide to doing that with references to the research literature.
+@@cite@@Lee2017@@ is a brief, practical guide to doing that with references to the research literature.
 The practices it describes help learners who belong to one or more marginalized or excluded groups, but help motivate everyone else as well; while they are phrased in terms of